KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/colour_correction/white_balance_lms.rst

 .. contents::

-This is the `frei0r.colgate <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-colgate>`_ filter from Steiner H. Gunderson.
+This is the `Frei0r colgate <https://www.mltframework.org/plugins/FilterFrei0r-colgate/>`_ MLT filter by Steiner H. Gunderson.

-Do simple color correction, in a physically meaningful way
+Do simple color correction, in a physically meaningful way.

 * *Parameters:**

 Neutral Color: Choose a color from the source image that should be white.

 Color Temperature: Choose an output color temperature, if different from 6500 K.